Last Updated on May 24, 2022

 Harry’s links to the man suspected of kidnapping a missing British nuclear scientist result in him being conscripted for a dangerous undercover mission that takes him from the Beatles’ London to the Berlin Wall, from the back alleys of Beirut to the white hot sand of a Nuclear Atoll in the Pacific.

-“The Ipcress File,” based on Len Deighton’s enthralling and atmospheric espionage thriller set in Berlin and London during the 1960s, stars Joe Cole (Peaky Blinders) in the iconic role of Harry Palmer.
-ITV’s Head of Drama Polly Hill commented: “Harry Palmer is an incredible part and this would have been impossible without the right actor, so we are all delighted that Joe Cole will take on the role.”
+“The Ipcress File” (2022), based on Len Deighton’s enthralling and atmospheric espionage thriller set in Berlin and London during the 1960s, stars Joe Cole (Peaky Blinders) in the iconic role of Harry Palmer.
+ITV’s Head of Drama Polly Hill commented: “Harry Palmer is an incredible part and this would have been impossible without the right actor, so we are all delighted that Joe Cole (takes) on the role.”

 Alongside Cole, Lucy Boynton (Murder on the Orient Express and little Margaret Dashwood in the 2008 Sense & Sensibility!) stars as Jean, and BAFTA award winning actor Tom Hollander (Doctor Thorne) fills the role of Dalby.